A timeline of the Menendez brothers’ double-murder case

 May 9: Hochman’s office remains on the case as the judge again denies prosecutors’ request to withdraw their resentencing petition.

-May 13: Los Angeles County Superior Court Judge Michael Jesic reduces the brothers’ sentences from life without parole to 50 years to life.
+May 13: Los Angeles County Superior Court Judge Michael Jesic reduces the brothers’ sentences to 50 years to life.
 They are immediately eligible for parole because they committed the crime under the age of 26.
-The state parole board must still decide whether to release them from prison.

 Aug.
-21 and 22: Erik and Lyle Menendez are scheduled to have their hearings with the California state parole board.
-They will take place virtually.
+21: Erik Menendez is denied parole by the California state parole board.

+Aug.
+22: Lyle Menendez’s hearing is scheduled.
+Like his brother’s, it is to take place virtually.